 Many of the websites listing the huts—and the contact information for the huts themselves—are in Japanese, which can be difficult to navigate for foreign visitors.
 An up-to-date (as of July 2018) list in English of all the huts on the Yoshida Trail can be found here, as well as a link to the 2017 list for all other trails.

 The huts must be paid for in cash, and are very simple affairs.
 The sleeping and resting areas are relatively small bunkhouse-style spaces, with each patron allotted a sleeping bag and a small, plastic-wrapped pillow.
 Personal space is very limited, with often just enough room for you and your pack.
-Just look at the above picture of our editor Nick, who doesn't usually snuggle so close to his friend despite their shared affection for one another!
+Just look at the above picture of our editor Nick, who doesn't usually snuggle so close to his friend despite their shared affection for one another (and yes, for some reason he thought it was appropriate to bring a novel from Frank Herbert's Dune series)!
 Depending on the hut, sleeping areas may be mixed gender.

 What to Wear/Bring